CopernicaMarketingSoftware/Documentation/ResponsiveEmail/api/post-send.md

 }
 ```

-If your post resulted in an error SMTPeter will also return a JSON encoded
+If your post resulted in an error another JSON encoded string will be returned.
-string.
 This JSON has a property "error" that holds another JSON object.
 This object has the property "message", that holds the error message.
 E.g.:

 ```json